ruiborda/go-swagger-generator/doc_page/docs/responses.md

 ---
 sidebar_position: 13
-title: Responses
+title: Responses (v2)
 ---

-# Documenting Responses
+# Documenting Responses (v2)

-This guide shows how to document API responses with go-swagger-generator using practical examples.
+This guide shows how to document API responses with Go-Swagger-Generator v2 for OpenAPI 3.0.
+Responses describe the output of an API operation for different HTTP status codes.

-## Basic Response
+## Basic Response (Single Object)

-Here's a simple example of documenting an endpoint with a basic response:
+Here's an example of documenting an endpoint that returns a single object (e.g., a Product DTO) for a successful operation.

 ```go
 package main